Counseling Services at LMC

 The LMC Counseling Department now offers priority counseling appointments to veterans in 5 business days.
 Student educational plans are required for all veterans.
 Appointments must be made in person or by phone.

 If you are a member of a Learning Community – Puente, Umoja, Transfer Academy, MESA or Honors – and want to make an appointment with a counselor, you must make your counseling appointment in person or by phone.
 Veterans who need a VA counseling appointment must also make appointments in person or by phone.
-If you have transcripts from other colleges that need to be evaluated by the Admission Office, please notify the counseling office at least two weeks before your appointment.
+If you have transcripts from other colleges that need to be evaluated by the Admission Office, please mail or drop off sealed official transcripts to the Admission and Records office located at 2700 E Leland Road Pittsburg CA 94565 for evaluation.
+Pre-requisites can be cleared with an unofficial transcript by the Admissions Office.

 E-counseling allows a student to submit a question through an online form and receive an answer from a counselor by email.
 A complete list of services that are available through e-counseling are listed on the e-counseling page.
 Enter your question on the form at the bottom of the page and a counselor will respond to you by email.